-Cambodia employment visas
+Cambodia employment visas in 2021

 After Cambodia company formation, foreigners can be eligible for work in Cambodia but need to apply for a visa for such purpose.
 Healy Consultants will prepare the visa application on behalf of our Clients and submit them to the Cambodian embassy.
 Different applicable visa options are as follows:

 - Entrepreneurs initially will apply for an Ordinary Visa to form a business in Cambodia.
 This visa is valid for 30 days, but can be extended indefinitely;

 - Entrepreneurs can apply for an extension of more than 3 months and convert their ordinary visa into a Multiple Entry Visa;